Takeaways From NRHA

 The problems rural communities face aren’t limited to just technology.
 CMS is actively working to address the wage and reimbursement disparities that rural physicians face.
 A newly proposed rule aims to increase the reimbursement rural hospitals receive to make them more on par with their urban counterparts.
 Additionally, facilities will be able to improve the quality of care, attract more talent, and expand their patient access.

-Overall, the outlook of healthcare in rural America is bright.
+Overall, the outlook of rural health in the United States is bright.
 There will be some speed bumps along the way, and we can only hope not at the expense of more at-risk facilities.
 With the new focus from the Trump Administration, CMS, and the many individuals and corporations that are focused on this plight, rural health is an open frontier for innovation and financial success.

 Azalea continues to support rural healthcare facilities across the United States.
-We believe that delivering a modern, integrated and cloud-based EHR platform paired with RCM services at an affordable cost is just one way we can support the goal of bringing quality healthcare to these vulnerable communities.
+We believe that selecting a modern, integrated EHR system, paired with RCM services at an affordable cost is just one way we can support the goal of bringing quality healthcare to these vulnerable communities.

 You can read the full transcript of Administrator Verma’s speech here.